eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : †On z/OS&reg; systems, permissions for existing cache directories are unchanged, to avoid generating RACF&reg; errors, which generate log messages.

-: :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** It is good practice to explicitly set permissions for the cache directory when the defaults are not appropriate.
+: :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** It is good practice to explicitly set permissions for the cache directory when the defaults are not appropriate.
 See [Class data sharing: Best practices for using `-Xshareclasses`](shrc.md#best-practices-for-using-xshareclasses).

 ### `cacheRetransformed`